atadataco/dagster-snowflake-local-quickstart/README.md

 ## Step 1: Materializing assets

-With the starter project loaded in your browser, click the icon in the top-left corner of the page to expand the navigation.
+With the starter project loaded in your browser, click the icon in the page's top-left corner to expand the navigation.
 You'll see both jobs and assets listed in the left nav.

 <p align="center">
     <img height="500" src="https://raw.githubusercontent.com/dagster-io/dagster/master/docs/next/public/images/quickstarts/basic/step-1-1-left-nav.png" />